Bodacious (bull): Early bucking career

+Amateur bucking career

-1991 amateur season
+1991 season

-Sumner took the bull as an amateur to a few rodeo events sanctioned by the International Professional Rodeo Association (IPRA) and the PRCA in 1991.
+Phil Sumner took the bull as an amateur to a few rodeo events sanctioned by the International Professional Rodeo Association (IPRA) and the PRCA in 1991.
 D&H Cattle Company is a well-known and respected stock contractor.
 However, both father Dillon Page, and son H.D.
 Page were both professional bull riders prior to being stock contractors and bull breeders.
 Later the Pages bred and hauled Bodacious' progeny.
 In 1991, H.D. attempted Bodacious three times.
-The first time Page attempted Bodacious was in Edmond, Oklahoma, in an IPRA sanctioned rodeo.
+The first time Page attempted Bodacious was in Edmond, Oklahoma, in an IPRA-sanctioned rodeo.
 According to Page, Bodacious "smashed my face pretty good on the way up".
 Then Page drew the bull a second time at his hometown in Ada, Oklahoma, in a $1,000-added PRCA event.
 His friends convinced Page to wear a helmet this time.
 Page maintains that the bull got him in the face again but on the way back down instead, in the helmet.
 The very next weekend at Athens, Texas, he drew the bull again.
 Page said, "You've got to be kidding me!"
 Despite being hit in the face again, this time Page managed to stay on for the requisite eight seconds, but one of the judges disqualified him for a slap.
 A slap or any other touching of the bull with the free hand is against the rules and disqualifies the rider, even if he stays on for the required time.

 Terry Don West is best known for riding the infamous bull Bodacious.
 He also has five world champion bull rider titles between the PRCA, IPRA and BRO.
 West had attempted Bodacious four times and gotten a qualified ride twice.
-In 1991, at a PRCA event, two-time World Bull Riding Champion Terry Don West rode Bodacious for West's first of two qualified rides.
+In 1991, at a PRCA event, future two-time PRCA bull riding world champion Terry Don West rode Bodacious for West's first of two qualified rides.
 His ride went down in history as the first qualified ride on the as yet unknown bull, and the prize money bore that out, as West won only $181.
 His ride was the first qualified ride, yet it was not the first qualified professional ride.

 One day when Sumner was watching the bull roam around his pasture near Goltry, Oklahoma, he realized he might have a major league bull.
 He contacted his friend Sammy Andrews of the Andrews Rodeo Company in Addielou, Texas, a third-generation stock contractor.
 Sumner sold him to Andrews in 1992 for $7,500.
 Andrews gave Bodacious his name, and hauled the bull to buck at rodeos for his entire professional career.

 Professional bucking career

+Summary

-Under Andrews' ownership, Bodacious bucked professionally on the PRCA and PBR circuits.
+Under the ownership of Sammy Andrews, Bodacious bucked professionally on the PRCA and PBR circuits.
 Bodacious bucked for two years in the PBR, in 1994 and 1995.
 He bucked for four years in the PRCA, from 1992 to 1995.
 He also bucked for three years in the Bull Riders Only (BRO) circuit from 1993 to 1995.